-Training your Cocker Spaniel to walk on his leash
+Training your Cocker Spaniel to walk on his lead

 The overriding instinct of all spaniel breeds is to hunt freely and chase the scent that is getting into their noses.
 To be restrained and controlled on a leash is an almost alien concept for all spaniels and, if your Cocker Spaniel is a working dog then that drive is even higher.

-That said, it is vitally important that your dog is able to walk on a leash, for reasons of safety, both for himself and others, and for legal reasons, there are many areas where dogs are required, by law, to be on a leash.
+That said, it is vitally important that your dog is able to walk on a lead, for reasons of safety, both for himself and others, and for legal reasons, there are many areas where dogs are required, by law, to be on a lead.

-Thankfully, leash training a Cocker spaniel is quite easy, particularly if you introduce him to the leash at an eary age.
+Thankfully, lead training a Cocker spaniel is quite easy, particularly if you introduce him to the lead at an early age.

 When you first put the lead on the puppy, it’s very likely that he’ll object to it and generally jump around, oull and act like the proverbial ‘fish on a line’.
 You don’t need to worry.
 Every spaniel that I have ever had/met hes done this – it is normal.

 Don’t get agitated, you’ll just make things worse, instead, gently encourage the puppy towards you, calling his name and encouraging him along.
 You can do this in the safety of your home, and this is probably the best place to start.